Andy Avalos

-Andrew Avalos (born November 5, 1981) is an American football coach and former player.
-He is head football coach at Boise State University, his alma mater.
-He previously worked as an assistant at schools including Boise State and Oregon before returning to Boise State as head coach.
+Andrew Avalos (born November 5, 1981) is an American college football coach and former player.
+He is the defensive coordinator for Texas Christian University.
+He previously worked as an assistant at schools including Boise State University and Oregon before returning to Boise State as head coach.

 Playing career

 During his tenure as a linebacker at Boise State, he amassed 365 tackles, which was fourth all-time in Boise State history.
 He also led Boise State in tackles every year from 2002 to 2004.
 He was named first-team All-Western Athletic Conference honors in 2003 and 2004.
 In 2016, he was listed in the top 30 players in Boise State history since Boise State installed their famous blue turf in 1986.

 Avalos had a 92-yard interception return for a touchdown in the 2004 Liberty Bowl.

 Coaching career

 Early coaching career

 After coaching the linebackers at Corona High School, which was where he went to high school, he joined the Colorado coaching staff as a graduate assistant under Dan Hawkins in 2006.
 He mainly helped Brian Cabral with the outside linebackers there.
 He was there until 2008.

 He left Colorado for NCAA Division II school Nebraska-Kearney to coach the defensive line.
 While he was there, Nebraska-Kearney went 20–4 and made the NCAA Division II playoffs both years he was there.
 He coached linebackers at Sacramento State during the 2011 season.